-Start Using an App
+Start using an App

-When it comes to tracking your budget, there are many personal finance apps which are quite useful.
+When it comes to tracking your spending, there are many personal finance apps which are quite useful.
 Powered by the latest developments in Artificial intelligence, apps are getting better at managing your money, making investment decisions and helping you to stick to a budget.

 Here are some of the best personal finance Apps for knowing where your money disappears too:

-It’s another free great app that is so easy to use.
+- Wally: It’s another free great app that is so easy to use.
 Wally conveniently lets you take photos of your receipts and logs them as expenses to free you from the stress of manually entering your expense details at the end of your long day.

 If you love a streamlined and stress-free way to follow your money, that doesn’t involve typing on your tiny error-prone smartphone keyboards; Wally is the App.

-Try the Envelope Method
+Try the envelope method

 Far removed from high technology, this method is old-fashioned, simple and surprisingly effective.
 Earlier, we advised against using cash; however, if manual tracking is your thing, this budgeting method can help you save lots of money as well as track your spending.